spangen87/bls-digital/README.md

 [Back to top](#contents)
 #### Checkout
 This page has a form with all the necessary fields to handle the order.
 The phone number field has some added validation so the user needs to enter it beginning with a country code.
 The required fields are marked with a star.
+And all required fields have regex validation added to them.
 Below these fields there is a checkbox to save the information to your profile if you are logged in.
 The card field is from [Stripe](https://stripe.com/).
 To the right of the form there is a summary of what the order contains.
 At the bottom there is a button to complete the order or to go back to the shop.
 There is also a summary shown how much the card will be charged.

 ![Checkout](/media/readme_images/checkout_page.png)